InfoSynth: Information-Guided Benchmark Synthesis for LLMs: Desirable Benchmark Properties

 \subsection{Empirical Validation}

-In this section, we empirically verify the correctness of our metrics on existing datasets.
-We use all-mpnet-base-v2 \citep{song2020mpnet} to embed the questions in $\mathbb{R}^{768}$.
-Because estimating entropy in high dimensions is difficult due to the curse of dimensionality, we project down to a lower dimension using UMAP \citep{umap}.
-Note that any two datasets that we want to compare must be projected down in the same UMAP call, preserving their relative geometry.
-We renormalize embeddings after projection so that distances between embeddings corresponds to cosine similarity.
+We empirically verify our metrics on existing datasets, embedding questions in $\mathbb{R}^{768}$ with all-mpnet-base-v2 \citep{song2020mpnet}.
+Since entropy estimation suffers from the curse of dimensionality, we project down via UMAP \citep{umap}; any datasets to be compared must share a single UMAP call to preserve their relative geometry.
+We renormalize after projection so distances correspond to cosine similarity.

-\subsubsection{KL-Divergence Metric Validation}
+\subsubsection{KL-divergence Metric Validation}

-We use a dataset of 3511 Leetcode problems with concept labels for every problem \citep{leetcode-kl-div}.
-We extract three smaller datasets from this: problems tagged ``Hash Map'' (686 problems), problems tagged ``Graph'' (160 problems), and problems tagged ``String'' (786 problems).
-We also use the MBPP test dataset (374 problems) \cite{mbpp}.
-We also use HumanEval (164 problems) and 500 randomly chosen problems from the APPS dataset \cite{human-eval, apps-dataset}.
-We run UMAP with 80 nearest neighbors and a minimum distance of 0.1; we compute this over 10 independent UMAP runs using $k = 4$ for the novelty k-NN parameter.
+We use 3511 Leetcode problems with per-problem concept labels \citep{leetcode-kl-div}, from which we extract three subsets by tag: ``Hash Map'' (686), ``Graph'' (160), and ``String'' (786).
+We also use the MBPP test set (374) \citep{mbpp}, HumanEval (164), and 500 randomly chosen APPS problems \citep{human-eval, apps-dataset}.
+UMAP uses 80 neighbors and min-distance 0.1, averaged over 10 independent runs with $k=4$ for the novelty estimator.

-As shown in Figure~\ref{fig:novelty_lc_string_validation}, our results align with intuition, confirming the KL divergence as a measure of benchmark novelty.
-In the second graph, the estimator becomes negative despite KL being theoretically nonnegative.
-This is because we are comparing a subset against a superset: subset–superset distances are small, but intra-subset distances are large, causing the estimator to be negative.
-We find that in practice, for practically useful comparisons, negativity never occurs; we include this case primarily to illustrate that our metric still reflects human intuition.
-Note that our comparisons can still work in such degenerate cases as we only care about \textit{relative} differences between datasets.
+Figure~\ref{fig:novelty_lc_string_validation} shows our results align with intuition, confirming KL-divergence as a measure of benchmark novelty.
+The middle plot's estimator goes negative despite KL being theoretically nonnegative: comparing a subset against its superset yields small subset–superset distances but large intra-subset distances.
+In practice this never occurs in useful comparisons; we include it only to show that the metric still tracks human intuition, since we only care about \textit{relative} differences between datasets.